adamkuzlo/adamkuzlo/README.md

 - Smart contracts for erc20, erc721 with token pre-sale, redistribution, etc.

 ---

-  *If you liked my profile, you can Star ⭐ the repo and if you want to use this template you can Fork it.*
+## _If you liked my profile, you can Star ⭐ the repo and if you want to use this template you can Fork it._
----

 If you want to contribute to any of my repositories, feel free to submit PRs, issues and email me.
 Pick a slot if you'd like to meet me and chat about proposals and ideas - but make sure to describe the agenda